Lesson video

 Can you get one arm out, one arm above, and I want you to do three crocodile snaps.

-Now you're going to imagine that you are a lion.
+Now, you're going to imagine that you are a lion.

 I would like you to get one paw with your claws and another paw with your claws, and you're going to stretch forward and do a big roar.

-Ready, three, two, one.
+Ready?
+Three, two, one.

-Oh my goodness, lots of lions.
+Oh, my goodness, lots of lions.

-And then stretch back, another roar, and stretch back.
+And then stretch back, another roar.

 Fantastic.

-Finally, I would like you to just twist your hands and your wrists around and I would like to stretch up one hand, stretch up the other hand, stretch up both hands, and I think we are ready to go.
+And I would like to stretch up one hand, stretch up the other hand, stretch up both hands, and I think we are ready to go.

-We are going to write, and we know that, so we are going to try and remember all of the things that it takes to write, like writing our letters neatly on the line form our letters correctly, use our phonics to sound out and spell words, and read our writing back to check.
+We are going to write, and we know that, so we are going to try and remember all of the things that it takes to write, like writing our letters neatly on the line, form our letters correctly, use our phonics to sound out and spell words, and read our writing back to check.

 Do you think you can do that today?
 I think you can.